The Gospel Voices · A Four-Book Series

 Share Your Response

-"The account is addressed to those who sit at their own customs tables, surrounding by the evidence of their own compromise, hearing a silence they have long since stopped trying to explain."
+"The account is addressed to those who sit at their own customs tables, surrounded by the evidence of their own compromise, hearing a silence they have long since stopped trying to explain."